 In Iraq as in Syria, areas occupied by so-called Islamic State or Daesh are often inaccessible for researchers and journalists, making independent verification of casualty reports highly problematic.
 The repeated lethal targeting of casualty monitors by a number of parties to the conflict is also of major concern.

 Most reports of non-combatant deaths reportedly caused by the Coalition are found in Arabic-language media and social media, and we employ a researcher in Iraq to gather and analyse such material.

 Reports are often fragmentary.
 Instead of a regular news report, details of a fatality might appear on a Facebook martyrs’ page, or in an Arabic-language tweet.
 A large number of local media sources have also appeared in Iraq in recent years, of variable quality.
 Some are run by political parties or militias, while other outlets are maintained on behalf of so-called Islamic State.

 At Airwars we also draw on reports by other credible monitoring groups, although there are few such agencies operating in Iraq.
-The United Nations Assistance Mission in Iraq – UNAMI – issues monthly reports on civilian casualties from all parties.
+The United Nations Assistance Mission in Iraq – UNAMI – issues limited monthly reports on civilian casualties from all parties.
 Iraq Body Count is another key source for information on non-combatant deaths.